 It is important to understand that each person is uniquely positioned to experience, interact with, survive, and recover from traumatic experiences differently.
 This leads to an individual manifestation of trauma (in all its ranges).

 Trauma changes the way our brains work.

-EMDR is a psychiatric treatment that helps resolve some of those changes.
+EMDR is a therapeutic treatment that helps resolve some of those changes.
 Therefore, healing approaches must take individual differences into account.
 This is something we strongly believe and practice at Counterbalance Counseling.

 Treatment options for trauma recovery include a kind, compassionate therapeutic relationship that creates a safe space.
 In this safe space, individuals can resolve and recover from traumatic experiences.

-At Counterbalance Counseling, our psyichiatrists are also trained in other modalities to treat trauma and its intersecting mental health experiences ranging from Trauma-Informed CBT, Prolonged Exposure Therapy, and Cognitive Processing Therapy.
+At Counterbalance Counseling, our providers are also trained in other modalities to treat trauma and its intersecting mental health experiences ranging from Trauma-Informed CBT, Prolonged Exposure Therapy, and Cognitive Processing Therapy.